If you’re trying to clean a stinking washing machine or just want to avoid odor here are a few simple tips to ensure you always have a fresh washer.

 NOTE: washing machine manufacturers and cleaning experts advise to leave the door open to remove odor.
 It does lessen odor by drying out the odor-causing residue but makes it more difficult to remove.
 Also, the residue is still present upon the next wash.
 If your washer smells with the door open or closed – it’s time to clean it!

 The Soap Factor

 Using too much detergent is the main cause for washing machine odor because it causes excessive suds.
 Just above the normal waterline is invariably the area of heaviest buildup.
 Suds and soiled water splash up and can’t get rinsed out.

 Cleaning cycles don’t reach the splash area so your best defense is using a cleaner that can be used with laundry.
-You can actually clean the washer while doing laundry!
+You can actually clean the entire washer tub while doing laundry!

 - Using HE detergent is necessary for the warranty, use and care of HE machines.
-Not using is can void warranty on any parts.
+Not using HE can void warranty on your washer.